Tips to keep your business or organisation protected

 What are the Dangers of Incorrectly Disposing of Confidential Waste

 If files or documents are not securely destroyed and shredded this leaves the data and information contained in them to be used for identity theft, fraud and possibly even blackmail.
+Choosing a secure paper shredding company is of paramount importance to the security of a business.
 Read our security tips to help ensure you keep your customer and your reputation safe.

 What is the Data Protection Act?

 Simply put the Data Protection Act 1998 is a set of rules for Business (data users) in regards to how they store, use and dispose of information (name, contact details, address etc.) of living people (data providers).
 Examples include; if data is collected for one reason, it cannot be used for another and data cannot be kept for any longer than when it is in use.